Enjoy the First Three Chapters of BLOOD & WHISKEY

 Perhaps it was the whiskey, Mia thought, eyeing the glass of rye in his hand.
-His eyes were bloodshot, his bowtie undone.
-He tended to get rather belligerent when he was zozzled.
+He tended to get rather belligerent and mean when he was zozzled.

 “Here, kid, have some water.”
 Sal smirked and shoved his glass at Mia.
 The whiskey sloshed over the side of the glass and splattered onto the front of her dress and down her legs.